Mali protest leader steps back as coup leaders promise election | International

 STARK CHOICES On Wednesday, the United Nations Security Council condemned the mutiny and urged the soldiers to release all government officials and return to their barracks.

 The 15-member council had earlier been briefed by U.N. peacekeeping chief Jean-Pierre Lacroix, who told them the U.N.'s Mali mission "remains committed to playing its mandated role ... but the country must swiftly regain a measure of institutional stability and Constitutional order."
-Michael Shurkin, a former CIA officer now with the Rand Corporation, said the upheaval risked distracting Malian forces from their fight against jihadists linked to al Qaeda and Islamic State and that international partners faced a stark choice.
+Michael Shurkin, a former CIA officer now with the Rand Corporation, said the upheaval risked distracting Malian forces from their fight against jihadists linked to al Qaeda and Islamic State.

 "The U.N., EUTM (European Union Training Mission) and French have spent billions.
 What now?
 Is the answer just to walk away?" he asked.
 Mali has struggled to regain stability since a Tuareg uprising in 2012 that was hijacked by Islamist militants.